What are Targets

 - Colleges and schools that refuse to permit classroom or testing accommodations

 - Organizers of large, public events that fail to allow aides and companions

 On any given day, 700 North Carolina children are in a Psychiatric Residential Treatment Facility (PRTF).
 Many of these children are in crisis because they could not get the behavioral health services they needed in their homes and in their communities.
-Why?
-Because there are not enough providers in the community.
-Because the providers do not have the tools they need to serve kids with more than one type of disability.
-Or the child can’t get services for more than one type of disability.
-Because North Carolina does not prioritize community-based treatment.
+Some of the reasons for this lack of available community-based behavioral health services include: (1) there are not enough providers in the community (2) providers do not have the necessary tools to serve kids with more than one type of disability (3) the child cannot get services for more than one type of disability (4) North Carolina does not prioritize community-based treatment.

-Instead, North Carolina spends hundreds of dollars per child, per day, on PRTF placement.
+Instead, North Carolina spends hundreds of dollars per child, per day, on PRTF placement, often further traumatizing already vulnerable kids.
 These children are removed from their families and their communities.
-A disproportionate number of these children are people of color, or in the child welfare (foster care) system, or living in poverty.
+A disproportionate number of these children are people of color, or in the child welfare (foster care) system or living in poverty.
 They may be sent to PRTFs across the state or on the other side of the country.
 We know through DRNC’s monitoring activities that PRTFs can be physically dangerous and emotionally traumatic for children.
 The kids receive little or no actual treatment there.
 And studies show that children have better outcomes, at a lower cost, when receiving services in the community.
 Yet North Carolina does not prioritize less costly, more effective community-based treatment.
 DRNC will work to reduce reliance on these restrictive institutions and to shift resources back into the community for our youth.

 - Children and youth placed in PRTFs or at risk for placement in PRTFs, particularly:

 - Children and youth of color